 Like a Sleeping in a Garbage Bag

 A storm blew through overnight.
 This was forecasted, and part of why we’d brought bivies- we didn’t think our tents would hold up in the wind.
 We were probably right, since the wind was horrendous.
 But sleeping in the bivy in the rain was like sleeping in a garbage bag in the rain.
 I wished I had brought my 30 degree sleeping bag instead of my 15.
 It was SO HOT.
 I tried to zip up the bivy all the way (save for an air hole) when it started to rain.
 It worked at first, and then I got hot and claustrophobic.
 I could not understand how it was so cold outside the bivy, yet so hot inside.
 The next night I would realize I was sleeping in the bivy upside down, so that may have been part of it- the breathable material was underneath me, with the unbreathable material on top.
 Also, I was still having digestive issues.
-I fantasized about my house, where I could go to the bathroom and stay covered the whole time.
+I fantasized about being indoors.

-I didn’t sleep until after a 1:30am bathroom trip, and then only in snatches, since I would be woken up by rain on my face and have to pull up the bivy hood.
+I didn’t sleep until after 1:30am, and then only in snatches, since I would be woken up by rain on my face and have to pull up the bivy hood.
 The tarp helped, but with the wind it didn’t really keep rain out.

 We were supposed to wake up at 3:30am for the climb, but the storm was full force.
 We did another check at 4:30am, and the wind was so bad that our 210-pound leader got blown over when he went to check on conditions.
 Fortunately the rain had stopped enough that I was now able to open up the bivy, use some of that fierce wind to cool down, and sleep.
 By the time we did the second check at 4:30am I had finally slept for a whole hour, and wanted to sleep more than climb.
 We decided we wouldn’t be going for the summit of Granite Peak after all.